joshuar/go-hass-agent/README.md

 - Battery status (for example, laptop battery and any peripherals).
 - Network status (for example, network connection status, internal and external IP addresses and Wi-Fi details where relevant).
+- Memory and swap usage (total/free/used).
+- Disk usage.
+- Load Averages.
+- Uptime.
 - Power profile.
 - Problems detected by ABRT.
-- Memory and swap usage (total/free/used).
-- Load Averages.

 The code can be extended to add additional sensors.
 See the [development docs](docs/development.md) for details.